B3ND1X/air-script/README.md

 ### CHANGELOG

 v 2.0.6
 * Cracking logic updated.
-Users can now select if they want to crack on their device locally or send capture files to the cloud to crack handshakes online.
+Users can now select if they want to crack on their device locally or upload capture files to crack handshakes online.
-* If cloud cracking is selected .cap files are automatically converted and sent to the cloud, you will recive an email with any passwords found.
+* Capture files are sent to https://wpa-sec.stanev.org and you will recive an email if any passwords are found.

 v 2.0.5
 * Fixed all air-script attacks